MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-revaluation.md

 ---
-title: Design Details - Revaluation
+title: Design Details - Revaluation | Microsoft Docs
 description: You can revalue the inventory based on the valuation base that most accurately reflects the inventory value.
+You can also backdate a revaluation, so that the cost of goods sold (COGS) is correctly updated for items that have already been sold.
+Items using the Standard costing method that have not been completely invoiced can also be revalued.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 2af7425324314c14039ef56bc7e124db033fd8ef
+ms.openlocfilehash: d0e779587a409232a6ab618ec80f5ad1ae17e31f
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6444321"
+ms.locfileid: "3184788"
 ---
 # <a name="design-details-revaluation"></a>Design Details: Revaluation
 You can revalue the inventory based on the valuation base that most accurately reflects the inventory value.
 You can also backdate a revaluation, so that the cost of goods sold (COGS) is correctly updated for items that have already been sold.
 Items using the Standard costing method that have not been completely invoiced can also be revalued.

-In [!INCLUDE[prod_short](includes/prod_short.md)], the following flexibility is supported regarding revaluation:
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the following flexibility is supported regarding revaluation:

 -   The revaluable quantity can be calculated for any date, also back in time.
 -   For items using Standard costing method, expected cost entries are included in revaluation.